widgetti/solara/solara/examples/api/use_thread.md

 When `intrusive_cancel=True`, a tracer is installed into the thread, which will throw a special exception to cancel the thread.
 This gives some runtime overhead, and a more performant way would be to set this to false and manually inspect the `threading.Event` regularly.
 When this is not possible (e.g. usage of an external library), this is the only way to cancel a thread while executing.

+Note that `.value` and `.error` of the result object will only be set when a new result is returned.
+This makes is possible for a component to render the "previous" result (or previous error) while the new job is running.

 ## State diagram

 The possible values for `Result[T].state` are reflected in this state diagram.